-Theme

-Heart of the issue

-Stepping up as leaders

-Creating momentum to increase the representation of women in leadership requires stepping up and changing our ways, demonstrating commitment, prioritising the issue and leading with action.

-Creating accountability

-Sharpening our focus and bringing our full management system to bear is essential.
-The objective of gender equality must be integrated across our business processes, with clear targets and accountability.

-Disrupting the status quo

-The status quo on gender equality can lead to low expectations of women's representation.
-At times, we assume that obstacles to women's advancement are inevitable or insurmountable.
+Heart of the issue Theme Creating momentum to increase the representation of women in leadership requires stepping up and Stepping up as leaders changing our ways, demonstrating commitment, prioritising the issue and leading with action.
+Sharpening our focus and bringing our full Creating management system to bear is essential.
+The accountability objective of gender equality must be integrated across our business processes, with clear targets and accountability.
+The status quo on gender equality can lead to low Disrupting the expectations of women's representation.
+At times, status quo we assume that obstacles to women's advancement are inevitable or insurmountable.
 This is not the case, but standard approaches are not enough.

-Dismantling barriers for carers

-Traditionally, the most common route to senior leadership positions has not included career breaks and visible caring responsibilities.
-Roles, career paths, policies and processes need to be redesigned with consideration given to people managing this 'double burden'.
+Traditionally, the most common route to senior Dismantling leadership positions has not included career barriers for breaks and visible caring responsibilities.
+Roles, carers career paths, policies and processes need to be redesigned with consideration given to people managing this 'double burden'.